ethanokamura/perfectline/src/content/dsa/heaps.md

 5. We then set the parent's index equal to our current index.
 6. Repeat until the conditions are met and the heap is sorted enough to our liking!

-Note that you can easily write your own swap function here or use the swap function from `<utility>`
+Note that you can easily write your swap function here or use the swap function from `<utility>`
 ```cpp
 void decrease_key(int index, int val) {
   if (index < 0 || index >= size || arr[index] <= val) return;